ING Banner

 Quick check for optical aberrations at the WHT

-Out-of-focus images of a star usually exhibit circular symmetry.
-Departures from symmetry indicate that an optical aberration is present.
+Out-of-focus images of a star usually exhibit approximate circular symmetry.
+Departures from symmetry may indicate that an optical aberration is present.
 A pair of out-of-focus images, symmetrically either side of best focus, should be taken after instrument changes, or after work on the main telescope mirrors, and whenever the in-focus image quality is suspect.
 Recipes for observation and analysis are given below.

 Recipe for observation: